-Ideally what you want is a nice straight ‘trunk’ that would then have a ‘branch’ (or two, depending on method) extending sideways, along a wire, from which additional branches will extend, the ones bearing the grapes.
-It’s about working the vines into as close a proximity of the ideal as possible, knowing it make take years to actual achieve this.
+Ideally what you want is a nice straight ‘trunk’ that would then have a ‘branch’ (or two, depending on method) extending sideways, along a wire, from which additional branches (canes) will extend, the ones bearing the grapes.
+It’s about working the vines into as close a proximity of the ideal as possible, knowing it may take years to actual achieve this.

 How to Prune